 - Telang U, Brazeau DA and Morris ME: Comparison of the effects of phenethyl isothiocyanate and sulforaphane on gene expression in breast cancer and normal mammary epithelial cells.
 Experimental Biology and Medicine 2009; 234(3): 287-95.

 - Parker L, Taylor D, Kesterson J, Metzinger D and Gercel-Taylor C: Modulation of microRNA associated with ovarian cancer cells by genistein.
-European journal of gynaecological oncology 2008; 30(6): 616-21.
+European Journal of Gynecological Oncology 2008; 30(6): 616-21.

 - Fu S and Kurzrock R: Development of curcumin as an epigenetic agent.
 Cancer 2010; 116(20): 4670-6.

 - Chen Y: Curcumin, a potent anti‐tumor reagent, is a novel histone deacetylase inhibitor regulating B‐NHL cell line Raji proliferation.
 Acta Pharmacologica Sinica 2005; 26(5): 603-9.

 - Saha A, Kuzuhara T, Echigo N, Fujii A, Suganuma M and Fujiki H: Apoptosis of human lung cancer cells by curcumin-mediated through up-regulation of" growth arrest and DNA damage-inducible genes 45 and 153".
 Biological and Pharmaceutical Bulletin 2009; 33(8): 1291-9.

 - Kang SK, Cha SH and Jeon HG: Curcumin-induced histone hypoacetylation enhances caspase-3-dependent glioma cell death and neurogenesis of neural progenitor cells.
 Stem cells and development 2006; 15(2): 165-74.